finnss/cogent-challenge/README.md

 # Cogent Labs Code Challenge – Emoji upload service

+*Last updated Jul 5th 2023*

-This is my submission for the Cogent Labs code challenge.
+This is Finn Julius Stephansen-Smith's submission for the Cogent Labs code challenge! ✨

+## Running using Docker

 The project can be run with docker using compose:
 `$ docker compose up -d`